gilokk0/ReadGood-Gilokk0-Edition/README.md

-**YetAnotherTwitchChatViewer - YATwiChaVi** - Twitch Chat Viewer Using CarmineOakFont Font!
+**YATwiChaVi** - Yet Another Twitch Chat Viewer!

 # YATwiChaVi
-This Twitch chat viewer is based on [ReadGood](https://github.com/instafluff/ReadGood), a Dyslexia-Friendly Twitch Chat View that was built live on [Twitch](https://www.twitch.tv/instafluff) at the Comfy Corner!
+This Twitch chat viewer is a fork of [ReadGood](https://github.com/instafluff/ReadGood), a Dyslexia-Friendly Twitch Chat View that was built live on [Twitch](https://www.twitch.tv/instafluff) at the Comfy Corner!

 # Features
 - CarmineOakFont font chat